Nadezhda von Meck: Brotherly jealousy

 One person who may have welcomed the break was Tchaikovsky's brother Modest.
-When the two brothers discussed Meck's action, Modest did not try to explain her behavior.
-Instead, he stated his opinion that what had been to Tchaikovsky the unique and mutual relationship of two friends had been for Meck merely the passing fancy of a wealthy woman.
+When the two brothers discussed von Meck's action, Modest did not try to explain her behaviour.
+Instead, he stated his opinion that what had been to Tchaikovsky the unique and mutual relationship of two friends had been for von Meck merely the passing fancy of a wealthy woman.

 Possible reconciliation

-Galina von Meck — daughter of Nadezhda von Meck's son Nikolay and Tchaikovsky's niece Anna — maintained that the rift was secretly healed.
+Galina von Meck—daughter of Nadezhda von Meck's son Nikolay and Tchaikovsky's niece Anna—maintained that the rift was secretly healed.
 In September 1893, only weeks before Tchaikovsky's death, Anna was about to leave for Nice, where Nadezhda von Meck was dying, and Anna was travelling there to nurse her.
 Tchaikovsky asked her to beg his former friend for forgiveness for his own silence.
-This apology was reportedly accepted wholeheartedly by Meck and reciprocated.
-The Tchaikovsky biographer Dr. David Brown maintains that Galina's account "contains much hearsay and a good deal that is romantically heightened."
+This apology was reportedly accepted wholeheartedly by von Meck and reciprocated.
+The Tchaikovsky biographer David Brown maintains that Galina's account "contains much hearsay and a good deal that is romantically heightened."
 Regardless of this, he concedes some plausibility in her account, especially since Galina received the story directly from her mother.

 Financial problems

-Nadezhda von Meck's claim of bankruptcy was not entirely untrue.
+Von Meck's claim of bankruptcy was not entirely untrue.
 Along with his fortune, Karl von Meck had left a sizable amount of debt upon his death, and this debt proved to be far more extensive than his wife had previously known.
-Rumors of this debt started circulating publicly in the early 1880s.
+Rumours of this debt started circulating publicly in the early 1880s.
 Tchaikovsky had questioned her about it in his letters.

 The problem of the debts was compounded by the financial mismanagement of Nadezhda von Meck's business affairs by her son Vladimir.
 While he was as gifted in public relations as his father had been in engineering, Vladimir proved as extravagant as his mother in spending.
-He was the favorite among the Meck children, which may have been why his mother tolerated his ways as long as she did.
+He was the favorite among the von Meck children, which may have been why his mother tolerated his ways as long as she did.
 Unfortunately, it was also largely what pitted her and Vladimir against his siblings and sister-in-law, Anna (Tchaikovsky's niece).
 They claimed, among other things, that he was pocketing company funds for his own use.
-Regardless of the truth of these charges, the Meck estate was in serious financial peril.
+Regardless of the truth of these charges, the von Meck estate was in serious financial peril.

 In 1890, Vladimir von Meck suffered a nervous breakdown, and that summer his mother relieved him of his position.
 His replacement was his mother's personal assistant Władysław Pachulski.
 Originally employed as a musician, Pachulski became a member of the family by marrying Julia von Meck.
-He was also far more experienced in financial management than Vladimir had been, and was able to save the Meck estates from bankruptcy.
+He was also far more experienced in financial management than Vladimir had been, and was able to save the von Meck estates from bankruptcy.
 Meanwhile, Vladimir was found to have an advanced case of tuberculosis, the same disease from which his mother suffered, and he would die from it in 1892.